CeeThinwa/knowledge-hub/book/blending_the_4.md

 * the data administrators and pipeline builders,
 * the data preprocessors,
 * the ML algorithm design specialists and
-* the model implementers and evaluators
+* the model implementers and evaluators - also the data storytellers

 The non-technical team would comprise